Claire56/RESTful_API/README.md

 # RestFul API
-In this project i got gold and silver prices and dates from 2 URLs and stored it in a PostgreSql database.
-I built a program that will start an API web-service on port 8080 (using flask) that will return the stored data
+In this project I got gold and silver prices and dates from 2 URLs and stored them in a PostgreSql database.
+I built a program that will start an API web-service on port 8080 (using flask) that will return the stored data.
-Create an endpoint that will accept HTTP GET with following arguments, and returning a json time series, mean and variance computed over the specified period
+I Created an endpoint that will accept HTTP GET with arguments, and returning a json time series, mean and variance computed over the specified period
-  * start_date - required (iso format like 2017-05-10)
-  * end_date - required (iso format like 2017-05-22)
-  * commodity_type - required (gold, silver)I will then create an endpoint that crea

 <a href="https://github.com/claire56">
     <img alt="screen shot" src="pic_Gold_commodity.png" width="900" height="500">